 Abraxas is a quality printed journal of historical and contemporary occultism.
 Founded as an independent publication, Abraxas is uniquely positioned at the crossroads of scholarship, personal experience and artistic expression.
 It aims to offer the reader a rich resource of thought-provoking essays, vibrant art and poetic myth from some of the most inspirational thinkers, artists, writers, and practitioners working within and beyond the international esoteric community today.

 Literary Editor, London

 Founder and managing director of the legendary Treadwell’s of London, Christina is at the heart of this bookshop and events centre for the British pagan and esoteric community.
 As the daughter in a United Nations family working in economic development, she was brought up in Liberia, Burma and Chile before moving to the west in her teens, thus cementing a lifelong commitment to international approaches to culture.
-She gained a doctorate in History from University College London was a university lecturer for ten years, she is published with Oxford University Press.
+She gained a doctorate in History from University College London, was a university lecturer for ten years and is published with Oxford University Press.
 She feels passionately esotericism is an important strand in Western culture, to be studied, practiced and celebrated.
 She has been in the Times, the Guardian and other broadsheet newspapers on contemporary religious and cultural issues, as well as Radio Four and BBC World Service.